flix/book/src/pattern-matching.md

 }
 ```

+### Matching on Records

-This also works for record types; however, the syntax is slightly different.
+The above also works for record types; however, the syntax is slightly different.
 Let us rewrite the `Shape` type from before, this time using records.

 ```flix